-Under exceptional circumstances where it is deemed that their administration is required to allow the pupil to remain in school the school will administer non-prescription medicines.
-What does this mean, non-prescription drugs, are referring paracetamol? not clear.
-The school will not administer alternative treatments i.e. homeopathic or herbal potions, pills or tinctures or nutrition supplements unless prescribed or recommended by a Doctor and detailed on an IHP or EHC as part of a wider treatment protocol.
-As Parents should not be allowed to come into the school to admin such potions !recommended by the Government in 'Supporting Pupils at School with Medical Conditions December 2015' the school will also not administer aspirin unless prescribed.
-The storage and administration for non-prescription medication will be treated as prescription medicines.
+Under exceptional circumstances, where it is deemed that their administration is required to allow the pupil to remain in school, the school will administer non-prescription medication.
+The school will not administer any alternative treatments i.e. homeopathic or herbal potions, pills or tinctures or nutrition supplements.
+The storage and administration for non-prescription medication will be treated as for prescription medicines.